Bernard Iddings Bell: 1926 Student Strike

 In March 1926, three-quarters of the student body ceased attending classes or Chapel, stating that they would do so until president Bell resigned.
 The strike lasted ten days until spring recess began.

 For some time, student resentment had been building towards the president's high standards, his over-involvement in campus minutia, and his perceived arrogance about his achievements.
 In the dining commons, Bell publicly chastised several students for their conduct in Chapel.
 Kline speculates that he may have been more irritable and dealt more harshly that day, having recently returned from a serious operation on his thyroid.
 However it may be, certain students gathered signatures and submitted a petition that administration release disciplinary power to a joint committee of students and faculty.
 Bell ignored the petition and left for his Sunday speaking engagement at Union College, only to return to the strike.

 Over the next ten days, there were faculty meetings and student gatherings, formal and informal, as well as "gossip, publicity, and newspaper articles."
 Bell rejected the petition outright and tried unsuccessfully to expel the students who had led the strike.
 His inflexibility on the matter imparted a general attitude among the students, being that Bell had made himself an obstacle and that only his resignation could end the strike.

 This, however, was not to be the case.
 During spring recess, some of the remaining students and faculty met with the Trustees, who ultimately decided that disciplinary authority would be delegated to the pertinent party: faculty in academic matters, the bursar in financial, and the chaplain in Chapel.
 This arrangement seemed to resolve the issue, although enrollment fell by 27 students the next fall.

 Beneath the surface, the real trouble centered around Fr.
-Jack Bray, the athletic director, who had been falsely endorsing tuition notes for a small group of athletes from the S A E Fraternity.
+Jack Bray, the athletic director, who had been falsely endorsing tuition notes for a small group of athletes from the Sigma Alpha Epsilon fraternity.
 Bray, along with another liable staff member, had covertly influenced certain students to submit the petition.
 Looking back on the incident 25 years later, Bell wrote in a letter: The famous 'strike' was an interesting phenomenon.
 It was hard to deal with, because as with most such student performances, the undergraduates were manipulated by a few unscrupulous members of the faculty.
 The poor boys thought that they were fighting for democracy, whereas in reality they were fighting to get rid of the president who had become dangerous to some members of the staff, and who was about to recommend the dismissal, for cause, of two of them...The Board of Trustees let it ride, and finally was able to dissolve it and show the students responsible for leading it, that they had been 'used' by the two professors.
 Both these men were dismissed.